jzu/carousel/README.md

 ## Filename List

-Carousel attepts to read a file named `pictures.lst` either in the current directory, or in `~/.carousel`, or in `~/.config/carousel`, in that order.
+carousel attempts to read a file named `pictures.lst` either in the current directory, or in `~/.carousel`, or in `~/.config/carousel`, in that order.
 This file simply contains a list of filenames which are present in the series subdirectories, allowing to organize their contents at will.
 These directories are suffixed with a colon (:), just like the output of the command `ls -1 0 1 2 3 ` (that's dash-one).
 Filenames beginning with a dot (.) or a space (&nbsp;) are ignored.
 If a picture is missing, a black screen will be drawn instead.
 If the file list is missing in all locations, the directories will be read in the order given by `readdir(2)`.
 Almost no check is done apart from stripping whitespaces and the like, and non compliant contents will wreak havoc.
 Please act responsibly.

 Simple example of `pictures.lst`: